alexnaish/learning-curve/README.md

 ## Table of Contents

 *	[Module One - World Wide Web](module-1/README.md)
-	*	History of the Interenet
+	*	History of the Internet
 	*	How the internet works
 	*	How does your browser show things to you?
 	*	What is the cloud?